- What we do

 Tonga went through a period of violent civil unrest in 2006 but has since then enjoyed political stability.
-GDP per capital is about USD 1,277.
-Remittances form 31% of GDP and 82% of households benefit from them.
+GDP per capita is about USD 4,420.
+Remittances form 24% of GDP and 82% of households benefit from them.

-GDP growth lies at 1.4% in 2011.
-Labor force participation rate is at 57% which suggests significant levels of informal activity.
+GDP growth lies at 0.5% (2013).
+Labor force participation rate is at 63% which suggests significant levels of informal activity.
 About 40% of women are self-employed.
 Most low-income workers are active in subsistence farming, fishing and the production of cultural products.

 Four private commercial banks are active in the country: Westpac, ANZ, Malaysian Banking Finance (MBf Bank) and the Tonga Development Bank (TDB).